velmurugan274/iOSCaseStudy/README.md

 Given more time, the following enhancements could be added:

 - Pagination or predictive loading for large deal lists
+- Additional features like search/filtering can be supported
 - More advanced offline support
 - Improved accessibility
 - CI/CD Integrations